davidegat/Lotus123-on-reMarkable/README.md

 <li>Now you must register the new app to be seen by oxide launcer.
 In your reMarkable type <br><code>rot apps call registerApplication 'QVariantMap:{"name": "FreeDOS", "bin": "/home/root/dos.sh"}'</code><br>
 <li>Refresh oxide apps on your reMarkable: you now should see the FreeDOS icon, by tapping it yaft comes up, and the BOCHS emulator starts your FreeDOS machine on the reMarkable.<br>
 <li>Season it as you like, I made a simple 123.bat file to launch directly Lotus, or you can add a command in your FDAUTO.BAT to autostart it.

-  <h2>Think about it...</h2>
-Now that you got your reMarkable FreeDOS emulation set up, you can explore further possibilities.
-FreeDOS website gives you the opportunity to download extra free software images to use on your emulator.
-You may have old pieces of software around, that now you can use on your tablet!
-Do not expect every software to work in this enviroment, anyway...

 <h2>Very, very basic troubleshooting and infos</h2>
 <li>BOCHS with FreeDOS is choosy, due to limitations both of BOCHS and FreeDOS (more on the last), it may be needed to use <b>fdisk</b> into your reMarkable DOS box, to create partitions, than load back the img to Virtualbox to exchange files betweeen you and your newborn reMarkaDOS<br>